FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 - All players bet with their personal stone stash (if available) to receive the Einhorn in the next game.
 You may bid zero stones if you want but you have to bid!
 - Do not show how much you are bidding until all reveal their bet at the same time.
 - All players put their stones used for the bid in the central stash.
 - The Einhorn goes to the highest bidder.
-In case there is a tie all highest bidders roll their 3 dice and the player with the highest total sum receives the Einhorn-figure.
+In case there is a tie, all highest bidders roll their 3 dice and the player with the highest total sum receives the Einhorn-figure.
 E.g., if all bid zero, all must roll their dice.
-In case there is another tie the remaining players re-roll the dice until a winner can be determined.
+In case there is another tie, the remaining players re-roll the dice until a winner can be determined.

 ### Receive 6 stones